 1- The Lingo

 Don’t call bicycles traditional bikes (or t-bikes), muscular bikes, or any other adjective+bike.
-They are a bicycle.
+They are a bicycles.
 It is just as annoying as (certain) tandem enthusiasts calling bikes “half bikes.”
-Some ride electric bikes and some ride bicycle, plain and simple.
+Some ride electric bikes and some ride bicycles, plain and simple.

 2- Weight isn't a penalty

 Don’t complain about the extra weight of the E-bike or, even worse, talk down the bike as if it were a disadvantage.